 Note that the group starts out 'Disabled' by default.

 - Save your project.

 - Click the Enabled button above the item tables to enable logging.

 - Go to the Action tab and change the Table Name.
 For the example, we gave it the name "New_Test_Table."

 Note that right now your group only exists in the Designer.

-- To see the data, you can use the Ignition Designer's built-in database query browser.
-The easiest way to do this is to click on your group's Table Name field.
+- To see the data, you can use the Ignition Designer's built-in Database Query Browser.
+The easiest way to do this is to click on the database icon next to your group's Table Name field.
 The Query Browser is a convenient way to directly query your database connection without leaving the Ignition Designer.
-Of course - you can also use any query browser tools that came with your database.
+Of course, you can also use any query browser tools that came with your database.